jayantaadhikary/Moniqa/README.md

   - [x] Line Graph for visualizing spending trends
   - [x] View top spendings by category
   - [ ] View Spending compared to budget & income

-- [ ] To think on what more features to add to the Summary & Analytics Screen and how to make it better and more user friendly

 - [ ] Settings Screen